ckib16/RMAST/README.md

 ##Why
 - RubyMine is great.
 But being able to jump to ST3 or Atom is very handy and avoids letting one editor "lock you in"
 - ST3 is the "industry leader" with nice key mappings and multiple cursor option.
 Atom has followed the ST3 lead with most key bindings.
 - I wanted to practice on one keymap that works well on all three editors.
 And I needed a cheat-sheet to help me practice the most useful editor key bindings.

+But…why the acronym?

+* I was in the military.
+It’s what we do.

 ##Notes
 - `/` is used in the chart below to separate similar commands, it is not meant to be typed